 Pro Tip: Save your production assistant resume as a PDF.
 The PDF resume format ensures it renders correctly—which will be your job, after all.

 Think a resume format other than reverse-chron for a film resume is right for you?
 See our guide: Best Resume Format & How to Choose It [Guide with Examples]

 Production Assistant Resume Summary or Resume Objective?

-Movie producers will only look at your resume for 6 seconds, at first.
+Movie producers won't look at your resume longer than a few glances, at first.

 What’s that mean for you?